 PACAP is “involved in the important function of species survival,” said Edward G. Meloni, PhD, one of the principal investigators of the Conte Center.
 Meloni started PACAP research at McLean over a decade ago, providing a foundation for what is now one of the world’s premier research centers focusing on this peptide.

-“If you administer CRF or PACAP to animals, they show the hallmark signs of stress, including fear, anxiety, and aggression,” explained Bill Carlezon, PhD, chief of the Basic Neuroscience Division and director of the Behavioral Genetics Laboratory at McLean.
+“If you administer CRF or PACAP to animals, they show the hallmark signs of stress, including fear, anxiety, and aggression,” explained Bill Carlezon, PhD, chief of the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research and director of the Behavioral Genetics Laboratory at McLean.
 “Our basic hypothesis is that these peptides work together and can substitute for one another.
 It’s not an especially complicated idea, but very few research teams prioritize studying peptides in tandem in this way.”

 This work has the potential to revolutionize the way in which clinicians deliver care to their patients.